aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivotfield/data_display_format/_index.md

 ## data_display_format property

-Represents how to display the values contained in a data field.
+Represents how to display the values in a data field of the pivot report.

+### Remarks

+NOTE: This property is now obsolete.
+Instead, please use PivotField.PivotShowValuesSetting.CalculationType property instead.
+This method will be removed 12 months later since June 2024.
+Aspose apologizes for any inconvenience you may have experienced.
 ### Definition:
 ```python
 @property